FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

 For the example process entry **Preparation of P3HT solution**, we will define the following three steps:

-1. weighing the powder
+1. Weighing the powder
-2. filling the solvent
+2. Filling the solvent
-3. mixing the solution
+3. Mixing the solution

 **Use the arrow buttons ⬅️➡️ below to follow the steps for defining the process stages in your material processing entry.**
 <div class="image-slider" id="slider6">